V8V88V8V88/face-recognition/README.md

 This project provides:
 1. A graphical user interface (GUI) built with GTKmm to:
     *   Capture face images using a webcam.
-    *   Train a K-Nearest Neighbors (KNN) model based on captured faces.
+    *   Train a Local Binary Pattern Histograms (LBPH) model based on captured faces.
     *   Perform real-time face detection and recognition using the trained model and a Haar Cascade classifier.
 2. A separate Python script (`src/facedetection.py`) for performing face detection tasks (details below).